 1. It’s not possible to guarantee rankings.
 Google algorithms are forever changing with 3-4 big updates rolling out each year and smaller updates happening on a daily occurrence.
 If anyone could guarantee rankings, the search results would never provide a good user experience and that’s Google’s search model after all.

 2. The work required to carry out an effective SEO strategy certainly can’t be done within such a short space of time to warrant such low costs.
 Nor is it a one-off process.
-It’s a continuous one.
+It’s a continuous investment.

 White hat SEO.